Runnable/docs/docker-compose/_posts/2017-07-05-building-a-compose-file-for-runnable.md

 ## Unsupported Compose Features

-There are some features of Compose that we don’t support yet, including entrypoint, volumes, and build args.
+There are some features of Compose that we don’t support yet, including `entrypoint`, `volumes`, and `build args`.
 To see if your file is compatible, check out [our full list of supported features]() (and known workarounds for unsupported ones).

 ---